This post contains affiliate links and I may earn a commission if you make a purchase.

 - 1. When You Get Home After Work

 Retailers also know that we are weaker at certain times.
 A prime spot for weakness is at 8 o’clock at night.
-By 8 PM people have come home from a long day at work and have eaten dinner.
-Around this time you check your email, your Facebook and yes you may do some online shopping.
+By 8 PM, people have come home from a long day at work and have eaten dinner.
+Around this time, you check your email, your Facebook, and yes, you may do some online shopping.

-If you have had a particularly bad day at work then you are in an emotional state that makes you vulnerable to overspending.
+If you have had a particularly bad day at work, then you are in an emotional state that makes you vulnerable to overspending.
 Retailers know this and will schedule a sale to begin at this time.
 They’ll send you an email at this hour advertising a sale or showing you their new items.

 If you have had a long day at work and feel the need to blow off some steam, do not go online shopping seeking to reward yourself.
 Instead, reward yourself in other ways.
 You can take a bath, play a video game, eat a tasty snack or just take a nap.

-While online shopping may make you feel better temporarily, you won’t feel so good when you take a peek at credit card bill the next month.
+While online shopping may make you feel better temporarily, you won’t feel so good when you take a peek at the credit card bill the next month.

 - 2. After An Unexpected Windfall

-When you receive some unexpected good fortune (such as a bonus or a tax refund) you feel as if it’s extra money.
+When you receive some unexpected good fortune (such as a bonus or a tax refund), you feel as if it’s extra money.
 Extra things can be discarded, so you feel like that money can be wasted.
 But this couldn’t be any further from the truth.